 One press director was quoted as having said: “If collaboration were easy, university presses would already be doing it.”
 I take at least two inferences from this statement: 1) there are clear, inherent benefits to our working together in such ways, and 2) we will have to continue to work together to get over “the difficulty hump” to access those benefits more richly.

-is “priming the pump” of our collaborative undertakings, helping us to help ourselves.
+Hence and in sum, The Andrew W. Mellon Foundation is “priming the pump” of our collaborative undertakings, helping us to help ourselves.
 Partner presses may be doubly wise in availing themselves of such funding: enhancing their list/series offerings and supporting important scholarship while and by forging strategic alliances with other university presses.